bmurrtech/IT_research/sentinelone.md

 - __Information to Gather__:
   - Determine where they are coming from and where they want to go.
   - Determine who are the stakeholders/decision-makers.
-  - What is driving the initative? (i.e we are on McAffe, we want to improve)
+  - What is driving the initiative? (i.e we are on McAffe, we want to improve)
-  - What is their dominatn perspective?
+  - What is their dominant perspective?

 ### Pain Points
  - __Respondiong to Threats or Being Proactive__ Our prospects understand how to respond to threats.
 But _they don't understand what it means to be proactive_ or more importantly, they don't know there is a _better way to respond to threats_.